 5 ways to fight retail overpackaging

-Tired of all the small items in huge boxes, wasted cardboard and excessive packaging?
-Here's what you can do to fight back.
+Tired of small items in huge boxes, wasted cardboard and excessive packaging?
+Fight back.

 Tue, Apr 13, 2010 at 03:27 PM